CANDY-LINE/node-red-contrib-smartmesh/README.md

 A Node-RED node for SmartMesh® USB Manager.

+# Prerequisites

+1. Python 2.7 (Python 2.6/3.x are NOT supported)
+1. PySerial 3.4+

 # How to install

 For Windows users, use Docker or other Linux box VM to start Node-RED in order to install this node.